-To inform the work with RRI, we organize and facilitate public engagement on potentially controversial issues of relevance to the HBP.
-Public engagement gives the society outside of the HBP a chance to influence how research is being made in accordance with RRI principles.
+To inform the work with RRI, we organise and facilitate public engagement on potentially controversial issues of relevance to the Human Brain Project.
+Public engagement gives the society outside of the project a chance to influence how research is being made in accordance with the principles of responsible research and innovation.
 Furthermore, public engagement also actively informs citizens and stakeholders on the potential within brain research and sheds light on potential ethical dilemmas and future societal benefits.

 Citizen and stakeholder engagement

 Responding to ethical and societal issues can be challenging, particularly in a research setting.
 We help researchers understand how they may utilise and implement public insight and opinions while planning and carrying out their research, helping them to heighten the positive impact and benefit for society.

 The Human Brain Project’s public engagement activities are addressing concerns and opinions of EU citizens about social, ethical, cultural, and legal issues that are related to the project’s activities.
 With a stronger understanding of the perspectives of citizens, we can communicate better and promote more responsible research that takes the publics’ perspectives into account.

 To understand the views and opinions of the public, we have designed and carried out a series of citizen engagement processes, facilitating an informed discussion on neuroethical subjects of interest, identified by researchers in the project and the International Brain Initiative (IBI).

 Large scale public engagement has previously been conducted on the neuroethics of Artificial Intelligence, in Dual Use and in Data Governance.
 The next large-scale public engagement will be on the topic of Disease Signatures and will be held under the title Mixing of Minds (MoM).
 This series of public engagement workshops will take place in between 2021-2022 in six countries across Europe.

 Long-term implications and foresight